When the workaround becomes the warning sign

 We sent a survey.
 What came back surprised us.

 A note on process: We used Maze to distribute the survey and leveraged its built-in AI sentiment analysis to help synthesize open-ended responses.
 The tool also enabled adaptive follow-up questions based on participant answers.
-All AI-generated summaries were manually reviewed and corrected where needed before informing any design decisions.
+All AI-generated summaries were manually reviewed before informing any design decisions.

 “It has gotten easier with practice and remembering past mistakes”